Get comprehensive cover for your caravan or trailer and keep it secure on the road, at your home or in the park.

 - Emergency repairs.
 If an insurer agrees to cover your claim and you’ve already made emergency repairs to your caravan or trailer, the insurer may cover the cost of those emergency repairs.

-- Additional contents cover.
+- Optional additional contents cover.
 Some insurance providers offer the option of taking out a higher level of cover for your caravan contents or increasing the insured limit for specified valuable items.
 You’ll need to pay an extra premium to take advantage of this option.

-- Cover break.
+- Optional cover break.
 Some insurers will allow you to take a break from cover for a limited period if you know you won’t be using your touring caravan during that time.
 This allows you to save money on premiums.

 - It is for loss or damage that occurs outside Australia